gopalawasthi26/ManageMyHotel/README.md

 A modern and user-friendly hotel management system built with React, Vite, and Firebase.
 This application provides separate interfaces for hotel staff and guests, allowing efficient management of rooms, bookings, and cleaning schedules.

+## Important Notes

+### Ad Blockers and Security Extensions
+If you're experiencing issues with the application (such as rooms not loading or booking errors), please check if you have any ad blockers or security extensions enabled.
+These may interfere with the application's functionality.
+To resolve this:

+1. Disable your ad blocker for this site
+2. If using a security extension, add an exception for this domain
+3. Refresh the page after making these changes

 ## Features

 ### For Guests